-Since its founding in 2007, Vaccibody, a biopharmaceutical company based in Norway, has been focused on realizing the full potential of cancer immunotherapy by developing cutting-edge, targeted DNA-based vaccines for clinical use.
+Since its founding in 2007, Nykode (formerly called Vaccibody), a biopharmaceutical company based in Norway, has been focused on realizing the full potential of cancer immunotherapy by developing cutting-edge, targeted DNA-based vaccines for clinical use.
 One of their lead programs is focused on targeting neoantigens – foreign proteins expressed specifically on the surface of tumor cells – which may be an effective approach for harnessing a person’s immune system to fight cancer.

 “Genentech is a scientific pioneer within the neoantigen cancer vaccine space.
 I’ve been really impressed with the collaborative spirit,” Engsig says.
 “Fortunately, there’s been a fantastic cultural fit between our teams.”